Court of Justice of the European Union: Function

 The composition and functioning of the courts are regulated by the Rules of Procedure.

 History

 The CJEU was originally established in 1951 as a single court called the Court of Justice of the European Coal and Steel Communities.
 With the Euratom and the European Economic Community in 1957 its name changed to the Court of Justice of the European Communities (CJEC).
-In 1988 the Court requested the Commission to create a Court of First Instance and in 2004 it added the Civil Service Tribunal.
-The Civil Service Tribunal are for issues of public employment.
+In 1988 the Court requested the Commission to create a Court of First Instance and in 2004 it added the Civil Service Tribunal, which dealt with cases regarding EU staffers.
+The Tribunal was later terminated and its competence moved to the Court of First Instance, renamed "General Court".

 The Treaty of Lisbon in 2009 renamed the court system to the "Court of Justice of the European Union" and renamed the CJEC to the "Court of Justice".

 The working language of the Court of Justice of the European Union is French.

 Legal interpretation

 The Court of Justice of the European Union embraces the substantive equality interpretation of the European Union anti-discrimination law.